City of Atlanta wants to address domestic violence. Front-line survivor advocates say publicity is not enough.

 “We want to see that awareness turn into action,” he said, calling on community leaders to spread the city’s messages.

-Sangmi Kim, an Emory University assistant nursing professor and co-chair of the school’s Injury Prevention Task Force, said that through policy, governments can create an environment where the risk of violence at home is lower.
+Sangmi Kim, an Emory University assistant nursing professor and co-chair of the school’s Violence Prevention Task Force, said that through policy, governments can create an environment where the risk of violence at home is lower.

 Kim said efforts shouldn’t be reliant on police report increases of a notoriously underreported crime.